Skip to main content

 Per-second rate limit

-Sliding-window counter per key in Redis.
+Sliding-window counter per account in Redis (shared across all your keys).
 If you exceed it, the request fails immediately with 429 rate_limit_exceeded:

 {